jameswatts/cake-markup-language/Docs/Documentation/Examples.md

 </div>
 ```

-Arrays can also be traversed using dot notation.
+Arrays and objects can also be traversed using dot notation.

 ```html
 <div class="product">